wheaties/AutoLifts/docs/src/main/tut/LiftAp.md

 ## Context

 The context allows a "function" of the form `G[A => B]` to work on any object of the form `F[A]` where `A` may in fact be some higher-kinded type.
 The context acts similar to a function providing `andThen`, `compose` and `map` functions besides an `apply`.
-It should be noted that each pluggable back-end supplies its own variation of the context which works with that back-end's `Applicative` and will not be compatible.
+It should be noted that each pluggable back-end supplies its own variation of the context which works with that back-end's `Applicative` and will not be compatible with other back-end contexts.

 To demonstrate: